dspy.ChatAdapter¶

 Source code in dspy/adapters/chat_adapter.py

-__call__(lm: LM, lm_kwargs: dict[str, Any], signature: Type[Signature], demos: list[dict[str, Any]], inputs: dict[str, Any]) -> list[dict[str, Any]]
+acall(lm: LM, lm_kwargs: dict[str, Any], signature: type[Signature], demos: list[dict[str, Any]], inputs: dict[str, Any]) -> list[dict[str, Any]]

 Source code in dspy/adapters/chat_adapter.py

-format(signature: Type[Signature], demos: list[dict[str, Any]], inputs: dict[str, Any]) -> list[dict[str, Any]]
+format(signature: type[Signature], demos: list[dict[str, Any]], inputs: dict[str, Any]) -> list[dict[str, Any]]

 Format the input messages for the LM call.